 How do vegan, polygamous Chicagoans wind up living in the Israeli desert?
 Why are the dead “evicted” from their tombs in Guatemala City and tossed into mass graves?
 What becomes of the servant girls sent from the Egyptian countryside to work in the city?

-All images are my own.
-View more of my photos here.
+View more of my photos from these stories and others here.

 Nov.
 28, 2012, Christian Science Monitor

 ‘Death evictions’?
 Guatemala’s violence takes an unusual toll